h0lmes/mockservice/README.md

         }
     }

-the following variables would be created
+The following variables would be created:

     ${key1}
     ${key2.key1}